eProsima/Shapes-Demo-Docs/docs/deadline.rst

 the reader should receive a new sample.

-In this test, we are going to create a publisher and a subscriber with a deadline period higher than the write rate of the publisher to show the normal behavior of the system, and then we are going to increase that write rate showing like that what happens when the deadline period expires.
+In this test, we are going to create a publisher and a subscriber with a deadline period higher than the write rate of the publisher to show the normal behavior of the system.
+Then we will increase the write rate to illustrate what happens when the deadline is not met.

 **Step-by-Step**